 Modern-day MDM solutions help businesses configure extensive network security features to add an extra layer of security.
 VPNs can be configured on your kiosks to ensure an encrypted connection with the corporate servers.
 Configuring a firewall prevents malicious traffic from connecting to your corporate networks.

 Public-facing kiosks are deployed for various interactive purposes such as cash withdrawal, web-surfing, booking tickets, hotel rooms, etc. Since several people operate the digital kiosks daily, the chances of them running into technical errors have to be considered.
 IT admins of businesses can remotely resolve kiosk issues with MDM-enabled features such as Remote Cast & Control to ensure quick fixes and prevent a downgraded customer experience.
+Businesses using public kiosks should create a QR code for a pdf containing sensitive information, ticket codes, menus, and marketing records in order to facilitate a seamless remote collaborative experience.

 Securing multiple diversely placed kiosks is a complicated task.
 Scalefusion MDM is a unified platform that offers extensive security capabilities to help businesses protect their public-facing kiosks.